 Mexican Pot Roast Recipe

 I have to share the best Mexican Pot Roast recipe with you.
-It is slowly-braised in a mixture of sweet and spicy tomatoes, fresh herbs, zesty lime, chili peppers, and a ton of aromatics until unbelievably tender and flavorful.
+It is slowly braised in a mixture of sweet and spicy tomatoes, fresh herbs, zesty lime, chili peppers, and a ton of aromatics until unbelievably tender and flavorful.

 Table of contents

-Also, cooking the chuck low and slow in all of these fantastic ingredients makes the beef incredibly tender.
+I declare Mexican Pot Roast is the ultimate comfort food.
+I’ve used three kinds of peppers, tomatoes, cilantro, lots of garlic and onions, fresh limes, taco seasoning, and beef stock.
+Also, cooking the chuck low and slow in all of these fantastic ingredients makes the beef incredibly succulent and tender.
 Don’t worry about the spice level in this dish because the peppers are more for flavor than heat.
 It’s just hot enough to make you want another bite!
-Even our kids love the heat in this dish, and it’s certain to become of your favorite pot roast recipes!
+It’s certain to become one of your favorite pot roast recipes!

 Why you will love this recipe